dekoding/math-multitool/README.md

 console.log(x[0] * x[1]);    // Returns 0.020000000000000004
 ```

 Math Multitool provides a class (MMCalculator) with getters and utility methods that allow you to do things like sum, multiply, average, and get the median of arrays of numbers accurately.
-With MMCalculator, decimal calculations will be accurate up to 15 digits:
+With MMCalculator, decimal calculations will be accurate up to 15 digits.

 Currently, MMCalculator will perform the following actions: